RV rentals in New York, NY

 RV rental pickup near John F. Kennedy International Airport

-For JFK arrivals, compare the pickup address against whether your route starts toward the Hudson Valley, the Catskills, Long Island, the Poconos, or a longer Northeast trip.
+The closest pickup option we found is El Monte RV, about 51 minutes from JFK and 34.2 miles away.
+For JFK arrivals, compare the pickup address against whether your first drive points toward the Hudson Valley, the Catskills, Long Island, the Poconos, the Adirondacks, or a nearby first-night campground after a late flight.

 Primary airport